 Specific information about their job role.

-They usually gather this information form your website.
+They usually gather this information from your website.
 They learn who is who and make their targets.

 Whaling attacks are even more targeted, taking aim at senior executives.
 Although the end goal of whaling is the same as any other kind of phishing attack, the technique tends to be a lot subtler.